 Christmas in Philadelphia

 The great city of Philadelphia, which once witnessed the declaration of Independent America, is not only a place of historic sites and memorabilia.
-Come November; it decks up with lights and streamers all-over the city and festivities wash over the streets like the tide.
+Come November; it decks up with lights and streamers all-over the city, and festivities wash over the streets like the tide.

 By the time December rolls around, Philly looks like your own dreamland to explore.
-Here are some of the best Christmas events in Philadelphia for you to enjoy:
+Here are some of the best Christmas events in Philadelphia for you to enjoy.

 1. Enjoy Christmas at the Longwood Gardens

 It doesn’t really feel like Christmas in Philadelphia until you visit the 1000-acre spread of the Longwood Gardens.
-During the typical year-end, a million dazzling lights welcome you to the fascinating outdoor stroll, occasional pits of fire set up by the local craftsmen keep you warm along the way.
+During the typical year-end, a million dazzling lights welcome you to the fascinating outdoor stroll and occasional pits of fire set up by the local craftsmen keep you warm along the way.
 All the trees on the green stretch, along with the mini shrubs are strung up with lights that twinkle like stars, and the whole scene makes for a brilliant spectacle to share with your loved ones on the most special night of the year.
 If outside is too cold for you, the indoor conservatory also has scented seasonal trees decorated with lights.

 2. Visit the Christmas Village at the Love Park

 The Christmas Village is a quintessential shopping fest during Philly Christmas.
 Earlier it was held at Dilworth Plaza, but now it has been relocated to the Love Park right in the heart of the city.
 The Christmas Village is a German-inspired market that stretches long and wide all-over the park, selling everything from sweet treats to trinkets to mulled wine.
 More than 80 wooden stable-like booths turn up all dazzled in lights and enjoyment to entertain you on your Christmas Eve shopping spree.
+This Christmas market in Philadelphia would compel you to shop till you drop.

 3. Enjoy Rothman Ice Rink skating at City Hall